-An equality impact assessment (EIA) is a tool that helps the University make sure our policies, procedures and practices do what they are intended to do and are inclusive for staff, students and visitors.
+An Equality Impact Assessment (EIA) is a tool that helps us put equality, diversity, and inclusion at the heart of everything we do.
+It ensures our policies, procedures, practices, and organisational change projects (referred to collectively as a 'policy') do what they are intended to do and are inclusive for staff, students, and visitors.

-Carrying out an EIA helps support good decision making and involves systematically assessing the likely (or actual) effects of our activities on people relating to the nine protected characteristics (age, disability, gender reassignment, marriage & civil partnership, pregnancy & maternity, race, religion or belief, sex, sexual orientation) and caring responsibilities.
+Carrying out an EIA helps support good decision making and assesses what the likely (or actual) effects our activities might have on people.
+It considers the nine protected characteristics: age, disability, gender reassignment, marriage & civil partnership, pregnancy & maternity, race, religion or belief, sex, and sexual orientation.

-This includes looking for opportunities to promote equality that may have previously been missed or could be better used, as well as negative or adverse impacts that can be removed or mitigated, where possible.
-If any negative or adverse impacts amount to unlawful discrimination, they must be removed.
+The EIA can help identify any opportunities to promote equality that may have previously been missed or could be better used.
+It also looks for negative or adverse impacts that can be removed or mitigated, where possible.
+(If any negative or adverse impacts amount to unlawful discrimination, they must be removed.)